jo07/getting-and-cleaning-data-coursre-project/cook_book.md

     activity_label

 The mean across all observations for a particular measurement (e.g. tBodyAcc-mean()-X) of the particular acivity (e.g. WALKING) for the particular subject (e.g. 1).
 Even though each observation represents a mean, the original measurement's name was used for clarity.
-For more information about the original measurements, read the README.md in this repo, as well as the README.txt in the UCI HR Dataset (available for download here)
+For more information about the original measurements, read the README.md in this repo.

     tBodyAcc-mean()-X
     tBodyAcc-mean()-Y